MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migration-tool.md

 When running as connected with an on-premises solution, the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] online tenant will be read-only with few exceptions.
 Because the on-premises solution is your primary application for running your business, including activities such as data entry, tax reporting, and sending invoices, these tasks must be completed in the on-premises solution.
 We limit the amount of data that you can enter in your [!INCLUDE[prod_short](../developer/includes/prod_short.md)] tenant to data that is not migrated.
 Otherwise any data that was written to the tenant database would be continuously overwritten during the migration process.

-To make setting up this read-only tenant more efficient, we created a new *Intelligent Cloud* user group and an *Intelligent Cloud* permission set.
+To make setting up this read-only tenant more efficient, we created the *Intelligent Cloud* user group and the *Intelligent Cloud* permission set.
 Once the cloud migration environment is configured, all users without SUPER permissions will be automatically assigned to the *Intelligent Cloud* user group.
 Only users with SUPER permissions will be allowed to make modifications to the system at this point.

 > [!NOTE]
-> Before you configure the a connection from on-premises to [!INCLUDE [prod_short](../developer/includes/prod_short.md)], make sure that at least one user in each company is assigned SUPER permissions.
+> Before you configure a connection from on-premises to [!INCLUDE [prod_short](../developer/includes/prod_short.md)] online, make sure that at least one user in each company is assigned SUPER permissions.

 Users that are reassigned to the *Intelligent Cloud* user group will have access to read ALL data by default.
 If you need to further restrict what data a user should be able to read, the SUPER user may create new user groups and permissions sets and assign users accordingly.
 It is highly recommended to create any new permissions sets from a copy of the *Intelligent Cloud* permission set and then take away permissions you do not want users to have.